 Some couples don’t even need to think twice about what song their first dance as husband and wife will be because they already have “a song” BUT if you and your fiance don’t, be warned, there a lot of songs out there that sound romantic but really aren’t.

-Our Mike Staff Productions DJs put rounded up some romantic tracks that have sweet names and lovely melodies but they may have the wrong message and put them in one playlist.
+Our experienced wedding DJs put rounded up some romantic tracks that have sweet names and lovely melodies but they may have the wrong message and put them in one playlist.
 In fact, some are about breakups, cheating even death!
 Yikes.

 Whitney Houston – ‘I Will Always Love You’